alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 ### :satellite: Configure RDS webclient
 - Connect to the **RDS Gateway** via Remote Desktop client over the SHM VPN connection
+  - :warning: **Windows:** when deploying on Windows, the SHM VPN needs to be redownloaded/reconfigured each time an SRE is deployed.
+Otherwise, there may be difficulties connecting to the **RDS Gateway**.
+This is not true for OSX.
 - The IP address can be found using the Azure portal by navigating to the Virtual Machine (`Resource Groups -> RG_SRE_RDS -> RDG-SRE-<SRE ID>`)
 - Login as the SHM **domain** admin user `<admin username>@<SHM domain>` (eg. `shmtestbadmin@testb.dsgroupdev.co.uk`) using the username and password obtained from the Azure portal.
 They are in the `RG_SHM_SECRETS` resource group, in the `kv-shm-<SHM ID>` key vault, under `Secrets`. as follows:
   - The username is the `shm-<SHM ID>-vm-admin-username` secret plus `@<SHM DOMAIN>` where you add your custom SHM domain.
 For example `shmtestbadmin@testb.dsgroupdev.co.uk`
   - The password in the `shm-<SHM ID>-domain-admin-password` secret.
-  - :warning: **Windows:** when deploying on Windows, the SHM VPN needs to be redownloaded/reconfigured each time an SRE is deployed.
-This is not true for OSX.

 On the **SRE RDS Gateway**.
 - Open a PowerShell command window with elevated privileges - make sure to use the `Windows PowerShell` application, not the `Windows PowerShell (x86)` application.
 The required server management commandlets are not installed on the x86 version.
 - Run `C:\Installation\Deploy_RDS_Environment.ps1` (prefix the command with a leading `.\` if running from within the `C:\Installation` directory)